notmuch/notmuch/doc/man7/notmuch-sexp-queries.rst

 ``(folder (of (id 1234@invalid)))``

-    Match any message in the same folder as the one with Message-Id "1234@invalid"
+    Match any message in the same folder as the one with Message-Id "1234\@invalid"

 ``(id 1234@invalid blah@test)``

-    Matches Message-Id "1234@invalid" *or* Message-Id "blah@test"
+    Matches Message-Id "1234\@invalid" *or* Message-Id "blah\@test"

 ``(and (infix "date:2009-11-18..2009-11-18") (tag unread))``